steven-ellis/apac_rh_forum_19/docs/ExternalGitRepos.md

 ```

 ### Testing with tag v1.1.0-beta.0
-This will will requir an updated Ceph image to v14.2.2-20190826
+This will require an updated Ceph image to v14.2.2-20190826
 via [deploy_ocs.sh](../deploy_ocs.sh)
 ```
 cd rook.master